 - Choose 45 of the interviewees before March

-You could do the same for your Training, Legal, Operations or Finance Teams for the other objectives sitting under Objective 1.
-It makes it clear to everyone what needs to be done and how their results will be measured, which makes it easier to manage teams.
+You could do the same for your training, legal, operations or finance teams for the other objectives sitting under objective 1.
+This makes it clear to everyone what needs to be done and how their results will be measured, which makes it easier to manage teams.

-As for Objective 2, ‘to increase profit by 12%’, if we focus on the objective ‘to launch seasonal campaigns at New Year to increase membership and double revenue compared with past years, you could have the following Key Results:
+As for objective 2, to increase profit by 12%, if we focus on the objective of launching seasonal campaigns at New Year to increase membership and double revenue compared with past years, you could have the following key results:

 - Define a briefing for agencies and submit it by October

 Which OKR examples are best for your business?

 OKRs can come in all shapes and sizes and that’s part of what makes them so great!
 You could look at: